Abbas-synectiks/Reporting.docs/Usecase/Cost-Central/Top Products Use Case Doc - AWS COST CENTRAL (2).md

       1. **Last Month Spend:** Displays spending from the previous month, along with a trend compared to the month before.
       1. **Avg Daily Spend:** Calculates the average daily spending on services within the 'Internal CRM Tool.'
 1. **Table: Services Used in Internal CRM Tool:**

-   1. **Search Bar:** Enables users to search services directly.
-   1. A table with 6 columns presents detailed spending information for each service:
+A table with 6 columns presents detailed spending information for each service:

 1. **Service Name:** Lists the names of services used in the 'Internal CRM Tool.'
 1. **Current Month Spend:** Shows the Month To Date spends of a particular service.
 1. **Last Month Spend:** Displays the total cost incurred on that service in the last month.
 1. **Variance Compared to Last Month:** Shows the difference in spending between the current month and the last month.
 1. **Avg Daily Spend:** Indicates the daily average spend on that service.
 1. **Actions (View More):** Provides a 'View More' link to navigate to a detailed breakdown of that service.

 **Postconditions:** Users gain granular insights into the services contributing to the cost of the 'Internal CRM Tool,' facilitating targeted optimization efforts.